coderextreme/jaminate/README.md

 # jaminate.
-High Level Animation Planning Tool (Like Excel, but worse)
+A high Level Animation Motion Chaining Tool for X3D VRML (Like Excel, but worse)

 For JaminateBridge (Java Program)
 Load files as .html